jacethemagician/voguescraper/readme.md

    Ensure you have the latest version of ChromeDriver compatible with your Chrome browser.
 This is managed by `webdriver_manager`, but manual checks can help.

 2. **Website Changes:**
    Vogue's website structure might change, affecting the script.
-Inspect the elements and update the XPath selectors accordingly.
+Further tweaks might be necessary based on the site's updates.

 3. **Slow Performance:**
    Increase the sleep intervals in the `scroll_incrementally` function to allow more time for content to load.

-4. **Paywall Issues:**
-   The script includes a basic paywall bypass that might not work for all cases.
-Further tweaks might be necessary based on the site's updates.

 ## License